Mai1902/SeniorThesis_MaiNguyen/thesis.md

 | 15| 21%   | 54%| +33 |3 |
 |Average| 21.3%    | 47.2%   | +25.9  |

 According to the table above, the average increase in matching score before and after using Lander is 25.9%.
 This increase in matching score vary based on the type of matched jobs.
 Resume 3 are only mapped into UI/UX or frontend design job and yield the average increase of 29%, while Resume 2 are mapped into developer jobs and only yield the average increase of 23.6%.
 This may infer that the skills set in UI/UX may be easier to navigate compare to a developer position.
+The other reason can be even though the student in sample resume 2 possesses a lot of technical skills, this student has yet have any other experience to work in a technical related position yet.
+Thus, this student may lacking some soft skills and technical skills which can only be obtain from a job setting, which may make their score harder to be increased.

+As explained in chapter 2, the main principal of score computation in JobScan is through keywords matching, meaning the software put a big emphasis on keyword.
+Hence, the increment in matching score in JobScan after using Lander show that Lander can actually identify meaningful keywords that should be include in the resume.

 The graph representing the change in score is as follow: